DarkFateLife/dark--fate/README.md

 pnpm i && pnpm start
 ```

-Then read the [Documentation](https://DarkFateLife.github.io/darkfate/) to learn how to customize your Eliza.
+Then read the [Documentation](https://DarkFateLife.github.io/darkfate/) to learn how to customize your Darkfate.

-### Manually Start Eliza (Only recommended if you know what you are doing)
+### Manually Start Darkfate (Only recommended if you know what you are doing)

 ```bash
 # Clone the repository